 The Erie County Department of Mental Health is delighted to host a monthly training series for anyone working in the system of care addressing mental health, substance use and intellectual/developmental disabilities.

-The trainings will take place the 4th Tuesday of each month from 12PM to 1PM.
-The sessions will take place in an online forum.
+Mark your calendar for 2024!
+Trainings will usually take place the 4th Tuesday of each month from 12PM to 1PM.
+All sessions will take place in an online forum.

-This will be a true community collaborative as we will be looking for presenters to volunteer to share their expertise with our community.
+This is a true community collaborative and we are always looking for presenters to volunteer to share their expertise with our community!

 Please share the training offerings with others in your organization and those who work in our Systems of Care!

 Presentations and Materials from Past Sessions: